u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Partial refund
 --------------

-When selecting the :guilabel:`Partial Refund` option, Odoo creates a draft credit note already prefilled with all the necessary information from the original invoice.
+When selecting the :guilabel:`Partial Refund` option, Thrive Bureau ERP creates a draft credit note already prefilled with all the necessary information from the original invoice.
 This is the option to choose if you wish to do a partial refund or if you want to modify any detail of the credit note.